danschultz/frappe/README.md

 ### `Property`

 A `Property` represents a value that changes over time.
 They're similar to event streams, but they remember their current value.
-Whenver a subscription is added to a property, it will receive the property's current value as its first event.
+Whenever a subscription is added to a property, it will receive the property's current value as its first event.

 Properties can be created through one of its constructors, or from an event stream via `EventStream.asProperty()`.
 Depending on how the property was created, it may or may not have a starting value.
-Separate methods are available for creating properties with an initial value, i.e. `Property.fromStreamWithInitalValue()` and `EventStream.asPropertyWithInitalValue()`.
+Separate methods are available for creating properties with an initial value, i.e. `Property.fromStreamWithInitialValue()` and `EventStream.asPropertyWithInitialValue()`.
 Properties can support having a null initial value, and is partly the motivation for having separate construction methods.

 Internally, properties are implemented as broadcast streams and can receive multiple subscriptions.